-Why Using Buyer Intent Technology is More Effective than Creating Demand his helps us agree when the sales team should engage with a "prospect."
+Why Using Buyer Intent Technology is More Effective than Creating Demand (Part 1)

+In a time of change and uncertainty it's important to communicate with as much clarity as we can.
+In this current environment in B2B we should be clear about who we are selling to (our target audience), why and how.
+This helps us agree when the sales team should engage with a "prospect."
 In part this will be determined by deciding whether we are pursuing active, or passive demand.
-In other words. whether we are looking for existing (active) demand and then managing it, or whether we are going to create passive (or inactive) demand.
-In plain English, the former are those already starting to look for a solution to a problem they've identified, the latter, are those that don't even realize they have a problem.
-Whichever we decide dictates fundamental marketing and sales approaches, right down to who you recruit in both sales and marketing.
-Our
+In other words, whether we are looking for existing (active) demand and then managing it, or whether we are going to create passive (or inactive) demand.
+In plain English the former are those already starting to look for a solution to a problem they've identified, the latter, are those that don't even realize they have a problem.
+Whichever we decide dictates fundamental marketing and sales strategies, right down to who you recruit in both sales and marketing.
+Our decision is also influenced by the availability of technology that delivers on a promise to succeed...Buyer Intent is just that.